This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Supplements for Baby Garter Snakes

-Sprinkle calcium additives on food 2-3 times weekly and multivitamins 1-2 times weekly.
+Sprinkle calcium additives 2-3 times a week for bone health and use multivitamins 1-2 times weekly as nutrient boosters.

 Feeding Baby Garter Snakes for The First Time